Fan Fic / Memoirs Of A Master

 - Fire-Forged Friends: Tai Lung and Vachir were this when they first met in battle, which makes the Rhino's later hate for the Leopard after his murderous rampage all the more heartbreaking.

-- Foregone Conclusion: Tai Lung will not earn the Dragon Scroll.
+- Foregone Conclusion: If you've seen the original movie, of course you should know that Tai Lung will not earn the Dragon Scroll.

 - From Bad to Worse: Shifu's attempt to compensate for the loss of his wife by raising and training Tai Lung, which makes his betrayal even more bitter.